Cwagne17/Technical_Interview_2020/DEVLOG.md

  I am going to create the functions I need without using mongoDB at first.
  Once Functions work I will try and implement Mongo.
 I will be testing using postman.

+ Realized that I need some form of a DB to make the functions go somewhere so I have been working on establishing a connection between mongo and the server.
+The docker-compose up is not working even after using the given files.
+I do have docker installed.
+So I have been trying to find other ways to use mongo.
+The online version stopped allowing account creations in 2019 so I was unable to use that.
+And I tried to install Mongo locally on my computer and it is not downloading properlly.
+However, I am glad that I got the server to work!

+ In the meantime I am going to just create a DB like Emily demoed in the SEC meeting last night.